JonStratton/belagos-builder/README.md

 1. Boots the cpuserve from the fsserve via PXE and creates nvram.
 1. Shuts everything down.

-All servers should have cpu turned on.
-So you can connect to them with drawterm:

-	/opt/drawterm/drawterm -h 192.168.9.3 -u glenda

 Optionally, you can also plug your grid into a darknet with one of the darknet(IPv6 overlay mesh network) scripts.

 	./make_darknet_yggdrasil.sh